-Staff has conducted a concurrency evaluation of the project relative to its impact on water, sewer, solid waste, drainage, and transportation.
-Staff has determined that concurrency requirements have been met.
+The City Engineer conducted a concurrency evaluation of the project relative to its impact on water, sewer, solid waste, drainage, and transportation.
+In addition, a Traffic Study was prepared by the applicant and reviewed by the City's consultant for this project, Michael Miller Planning Associates (MMPA).
+The reviewers have determined that concurrency requirements have been met.

-The developer has submitted an Impact Evaluation Report as required by Section 32-788 that addresses each issue.
+The applicant submitted an Impact Evaluation Report as required by Section 32-788 that addresses each issue.
 The following is a summary of the expected impacts to the various public utilities for reference.

-Potable Water - According to the criteria in the Impact Evaluation Report, the development will generate 23,400 gallons of potable water per day (GPD).
+Potable Water - According to the criteria in the Impact Evaluation Report, the development will generate a demand for 23,400 gallons of potable water per day (GPD).
 The City Water Plant's current capacity is 9 MGD.
 The City's current demand is about 6 MGD.
 There is sufficient capacity to provide for the proposed redevelopment.
-The City will be required to pay water impact fees as required by Section 30-247 through Section 30-260 of the Code of Ordinances.
+The City will be required to pay water impact fees as required by Section 30-247 through Section 30-